 - Withdrawal Date: The date the student officially began the withdrawal process in the Office of Registration and Records OR in the case of an unofficial withdrawal, the last date of attendance or the 50% point of the semester, whichever is later.

 When a student withdraws from the university or drops a class before the end of the institutional refund period, adjustments are made to the financial aid that was awarded to the student.
 Adjustments in financial aid are done in coordination with the university’s institutional charges refund policy.
 Scholarships and other institutional aid may be rescinded.

-Institutional aid granted by TLU is adjusted by Student Financial Services according to the percentage refund schedule set by the Office of Registration and Records for adjusting institutional charges.
+Institutional aid granted by TLU is adjusted by the Office of Student Financial Services according to the percentage refund schedule set by the Office of Registration and Records for adjusting institutional charges.
 In no case will a student receive institutional funds in cash.

 For example, a student that has $8,000 in institutional financial aid who withdraws during the 25 percent institutional refund period, will have their tuition reduced by 25 percent AND their institutional aid reduced by 25 percent.